 The daily stand-up is a time-boxed 15-minute meeting held each morning by the Agile team.
 Each team member provides a brief, high-level update by answering three questions: what they have completed since the last meeting, what they plan to do before the next one, and whether any impediments are preventing them from moving forward.

-Only team members speak during the stand-up.
+Only team members speak during the daily stand-up.
 The product owner may answer direct questions from the team, while the Scrum Master or team leader takes responsibility for removing identified blockers.
 This structure keeps the meeting focused and ensures accountability without micromanagement.

 Burndown and Burn-Up Charts